Day 1, August 29, home to Gridley via I-5, SR99: 119 miles

 I had housecleaning to do in the coach, so I got right to work.
 I vacuumed the carpets, washed the hard floor, cleaned the sinks and shower and toilet.
 Then I sprayed and scrubbed some spotted areas on the carpet.
 I was being productive!
 To this old recliner jockey, that was quite a change and I made sure not to overdo it!

 After the housework I joined the family to see what was planned for the day.
-They would all go shopping and during the excursion would stop to visit Nancy’s dad, Seff, who is a very loved member of the family and who lives at an assisted care facility.
-Seff suffered a stroke a while back and while he’s the same beloved Seff, he has difficulty communicating and it is very frustrating for him.
+They would all go shopping and during the excursion would stop to visit Nancy’s dad, Seff, a very beloved member of the family and who lives at an assisted care facility.
+Seff suffered a stroke a while back and while he’s the same Seff, he has difficulty communicating and it is very frustrating for him.
 I wanted to see Seff, but I didn’t want to go shopping so we took two cars.
 We spent about an hour at Seff’s and enjoyed visiting him.
 Nancy has made sure he gets all the best care and he seems pretty happy considering his situation.
 They have a very warm relationship and it’s heartwarming to see how well she cares for him – and how he shows his loving appreciation in return.

 After our visit, we walked across the street to a bakery/cafe and had lunch.
 Nancy’s mom, Norma, joined us.
 We had a good time visiting and my cream of broccoli soup in a sourdough bowl was delicious.
 After lunch Allen gave me the keys to his Mercedes so I could drive home as the rest of them went shopping.